|

 separate architectural identity within the larger University campus

-as in the original plan.
-It might have fostered a greater sense
+in the original plan.
+It might have fostered a greater sense of

-of identity and pride among undergraduates, elements the College
+identity and pride among undergraduates, elements the College has

-it should have instituted a house system within the dormitories
+should have instituted a house system within the dormitories with

-with separate dining and study facilities.
-The other Ivies, from
+separate dining and study facilities.
+The other Ivies, from their

-their origins, realized the fundamental human need for community
+origins, realized the fundamental human need for community in their

-in their house systems, which foster subsidiary groupings within
+house systems, which foster subsidiary groupings within the larger

-the larger university community and the surrounding urban area;
+university community and the surrounding urban area; a comforting

-a comforting refuge from the anonymous larger environment.
-In my
+refuge from the anonymous larger environment.
+In my day, the

 The

-athletics when it located to Morningside Heights.
-Having to travel
+undergraduate athletics when it located to Morningside Heights.

-half an hour to get to the University's athletic facilities is an
+Having to travel half an hour to get to the University's athletic

-onerous burden that has been placed upon generations of Columbia
+facilities is an onerous burden that has been placed upon

-undergraduates.
-If at the time it could not afford the property
+generations of Columbia undergraduates.
+If at the time it could not

 As